kdaily/aws-cli/CONTRIBUTING.md

 ## Reporting Issues

 - Check to see if there\'s an existing issue/pull request for the bug/feature.
 All issues are at <https://github.com/aws/aws-cli/issues> and pull reqs are at <https://github.com/aws/aws-cli/pulls>.
 - If there isn\'t an existing issue there, please file an issue.
-The ideal report includes:
+If possible, used one of the suggested issue types when creating a new issue (like a bug report of feature request).
+These issue types have their own template and required information.
+In general, the ideal report includes:
   - A description of the problem/suggestion.
   - The specific AWS CLI commands you are running.
 Please include debug logs for these commands by appending the `--debug` option to each command.
 Be sure to remove any sensitive information from the debug logs.
   - The AWS CLI version you are using `aws --version`.